nevrome/currycarbon/README.md

 Available options:
   -h,--help                Show this help text --version                Show version
-  DATES                    A string with one or multiple uncalibrated dates of
+  DATE                     A string with one or multiple uncalibrated dates of
-                           the form "<sample name>,<mean age BP>,<one sigma standard deviation>;..." where <sample name> is
+                           the form "<sample name>,<mean age BP>,<one sigma standard deviation>" where <sample name> is optional (e.g. "S1,4000,50").
+Multiple dates can be listed separated by ";" (e.g. "S1,4000,50; 3000,25;
-                           optional.
-So for example
-                           "S1,4000,50;3000,25;S3,1000,20".
+                           S3,1000,20").
+To sum or multiply the post calibration probability distributions, dates can be combined with "+" or "*" (e.g. "4000,50 + 4100,100").
+These
+                           expressions can be combined arbitrarily.
+Parentheses
+                           can be added to specify the order of operations (e.g.
+                           "(4000,50 + 4100,100) * 3800,50")
-  -i,--inputFile ARG       A file with a list of uncalibrated dates.
-Formated
+  -i,--inputFile ARG       A file with a list of calibration expressions.
-                           just as DATES, but with a new line for each input date.
-DATES and --inputFile can be combined and you can provide multiple instances of --inputFile --calibrationCurveFile ARG
+                           Formated just as DATE, but with a new line for each input date.
+DATE and --inputFile can be combined and you can provide multiple instances of --inputFile --calibrationCurveFile ARG
                            Path to an calibration curve file in .14c format.
 The calibration curve will be read and used for